Efficient Quantum Circuits based on the Quantum Natural Gradient: Summary and Outlook

 Before concluding, we outline two future research directions.
 First, the current work used the overlap cost function~[Eq.~\eqref{eq:L_O}] to determine the circuit parameters.
 Naturally, this assumes that the target state is known from other techniques.
 Generalizations to the case when the target state is unknown is straightforward using the Hamiltonian cost function~[Eq.~\eqref{eq:L_H}].
 This would be particularly useful for models which lie beyond the reach of conventional numerical techniques like density-matrix renormalization group.
 A digital quantum simulator, coupled to classical optimization routines, could be used to investigate these models.
 In this case, the computation of the {\it entire} Fubini-Study metric as well as the gradients of the cost-functions would have to be done using measurements on digital quantum simulators.
 Some schemes have been proposed to achieve this goal~\cite{Gacon2021}.
 Note that the SCom-QAOA circuits can be readily implemented for the investigation of two-dimensional quantum Hamiltonians, critical or otherwise.
 We will report our findings on this topic in a separate work.

 Second, the QNG-based optimization problem of the SCom-QAOA circuits can be viewed as a more restrictive case of the general problem of determining circuit complexity of quantum many-body Hamiltonian ground states~\cite{Nielsen2005, Nielsen2006, Dowling2006}.
 A more general solution, which would enable determining the actual circuit complexity, would involving optimization in space of all possible unitary rotations and minimizing the distance between the desired unitary rotation and the identity~\cite{Nielsen2005}.
 While the QNG-based optimization finds an optimal path for the specific choice of the SCom-QAOA ansatz with the given cost-function, it does not rule out `a more direct' path to the target state.
-The non-monotonic growth of entanglement entropy and overlap with the target state~(see, for example, Fig.~\ref{fig:TFI_gs}) likely indicate the existence of a more optimal circuit.
 A more quantitative investigation of generalizations of the SCom-QAOA circuits and comparison with Nielsen's bound could potentially help construct the optimal circuits for given target eigenstates of generic strongly-interacting Hamiltonians~\cite{DiGiulio:2020hlz, Jefferson:2017sdb, Craps2023}.